BasicWolf/archived-concrete-settings/docs/src/api.rst

 API
 ===

-This part of the documentation covers all the interfaces of Concrete Settings.
+This part of the documentation briefly covers the interfaces of Concrete Settings.

 Settings
 --------